cavaunpeu/willwolf.io-source/content/pages/cv.md

 - Built and maintained internal ETL infrastructure

 ### > Data Science Mentor, [Thinkful](https://www.thinkful.com/)
-*New York, New York, August 2015 to Present*
+*New York, New York, August 2015 to December 2017*

 - Mentoring students throughout a 10-12 week, project-based Data Science curriculum
 - Main topics include: Python scientific and inferential stack, databases and APIs, Git and version control, probability and statistics, and machine learning algorithms and their applications